IBM/sau-explore/README.md

 ## Code usage

-Let's look at a basic example of how to use the code (which you can execute with the jupyter notebook).
-In this example we want to use *SAU-Neural-UCB* (SAU-UCB combined with at Neural Network) to tackle the the *Statlog bandit problem*, a contextual bandit problem based on the Shuttle Statlog Dataset in the UCI machine learning repository:
+Let's look at a basic example of how to use the code (which you can execute with the jupyter notebook [run_basic_example.ipynb](https://github.com/IBM/sau-explore/blob/master/run_basic_example.ipynb) in the repository.
+In this example we will use *SAU-Neural-UCB* (SAU-UCB combined with at Neural Network) to tackle the the *Statlog bandit problem*, a contextual bandit problem based on the Shuttle Statlog Dataset in the UCI machine learning repository:

 ```python